• Skip to primary navigation

 Notes

 • Chicken: For convenience and accessibility, I recommend bone-in, skin-on chicken thighs.
 Use any cut you'd like but I highly recommend bone-in for more flavor and skin-on for fat and richness.
+You can also ask the butcher to cut it into smaller pieces through the bone.

 • The cooking time will depend on the size of your chicken.
 I always recommend using a meat thermometer for safety.
 Cook to an internal temperature of 160ºF (residual heat will carry it to 165-170ºF).